All Episodes

 She's giving the rich a bad name.

-The heck with the rest of the story.
+Heck with the rest of this story.

 What's this story?